balanced/billy/docs/source/api_reference.rst

         "updated_at": "2013-10-02T06:06:21.239505"
     }

-Retrive
+Retrieve
 ~~~~~~~

-Retrive a customer record
+Retrieve a customer record

 Method
     GET